Parents decision to bury daughter on the same day

-56-year-old Alipate Vuki today testified that the decision to bury 7-year-old Alanieta Naituva on the same day as her passing was solely that of the parents, Ruci Kalokalo and Laisiasa Rokobici.
+Fifty-six-year-old- old Alipate Vuki today testified that the decision to bury seven-year-old Alanieta Naituva on the same day as her passing was solely that of the parents, Ruci Kalokalo and Laisiasa Rokobici.

 The witness revealed that he had known the accused parents for two years, being part of a faith group named Yavu Vatu Ni Vanua based at his residence in Toko Tavua.